jithware/mappoff_wear/README.md

 [<img src="screenshots/android/tracking.webp"
      alt="Tracking">](screenshots/android/tracking.webp)

 *When adding a placemark or tracking, you must have the [Mappoff](https://play.google.com/store/apps/details?id=com.jithware.mappoff) phone app installed, configured and running.
-Additionally, your watch must be setup with the [Wear OS App](https://support.google.com/wearos/answer/6056630).
+Additionally, your watch must be setup with the [Wear OS App](https://support.google.com/wearos/answer/6056630) or other similar [watch app](https://play.google.com/store/apps/details?id=com.google.android.apps.wear.companion).
 You can adjust [placemark](https://github.com/jithware/mappoff#placemark) or [tracking](https://github.com/jithware/mappoff#tracking) settings in the phone app.*

 ### Preset
 To view a preset, connect your watch to your phone and load a [preset](https://github.com/jithware/mappoff#presets) in the phone app.
 Move or zoom to your preset.